-Expertise in a certain product category may render an invitation faster.
+Aim for expertise in a product category!
 For example, if you have better-than-average knowledge in photography equipment, and your reviews reflect that, you may receive a higher ranking for that particular category.
 If that category needs more Vine Voices, you may be invited faster.

 Taxes!
-In 2015, Amazon Vine started collecting 1099 tax forms from any product reviewer that received over $600 in free products over the course of one year.
+You’ll need to file a 1099 tax form if you’ve received $600 or more in free products over the course of one year.